haulaah/IR-Lab/README.md

 # Incident Response Lab

-A simulated incident response (IR) environment for a research study: participants are trained, then respond to the same simulated security incident.
+A simulated incident response (IR) exercise for a research study: participants are trained, then respond to the same simulated security incident.

 The lab is built from four open-source tools: **TheHive**, **Cortex**, **MISP**, and